Nuclei-Software/nuclei-tool-guide/source/qemu/intro.rst

 Nuclei QEMU has several types of parameters that can be configured.
 You can enter qemu-system-riscv32 --help to view the parameters that can be configured in Nuclei QEMU.
 Here are some commonly used parameters:

-* ``qemu-system-riscv32`` or ``qemu-system-riscv64``: The main program for the QEMU RISC-V architecture is divided into qemu-system-riscv32 and qemu-system-riscv64.
-Specifically, qemu-system-riscv32 corresponds to 32-bit architecture CPUs such as N200, N300, N600, and others.
-On the other hand, qemu-system-riscv64 corresponds to 64-bit architecture CPUs like NX600, NX900, and similar series.
-U-series processors come with an MMU (Memory Management Unit) and are capable of running Linux.The following image displays the CPU types supported by Nuclei QEMU.
+* ``qemu-system-riscv32`` or ``qemu-system-riscv64``: The main program for the QEMU RISC-V architecture is divided into ``qemu-system-riscv32`` and ``qemu-system-riscv64``.

+  ``qemu-system-riscv32`` corresponds to 32-bit architecture CPUs such as N200, N300, N600, and others.
+On the other hand, ``qemu-system-riscv64`` corresponds to 64-bit architecture CPUs like NX600, NX900, and similar series.
+U-series processors come with an MMU (Memory Management Unit) and are capable of running Linux.
+The following image displays the CPU types supported by Nuclei QEMU.

 .. figure:: /asserts/images/qemu_nuclei_cpus_support.png
    :align: center